 The need to protect IFLs has gained increasing international recognition.
-In 2014 the Forest Stewardship Council's (FSC)\ general assembly approved with an overwhelming majority Policy Motion 65, aiming to protect the vast majority of IFLs inside FSC-certified forest management units.9
+In 2014 the Forest Stewardship Council's (FSC) general assembly approved with an overwhelming majority Policy Motion 65, aiming to protect the vast majority of IFLs inside FSC-certified forest management units.9 of primary forests, including IFLs.
+The motion recognizes "the critical role that primary forests, including intact forest landscapes, play in maintaining biodiversity, providing ecosystem goods and services on which human society depends, and contributing to national development and advancement of the goals of the Convention on Biological Diversity (CBD), the Paris Agreement and the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs)."10

-In November 2016, the IUCN World Conservation Congress passed a motion calling for the protection
+In November 2016, the IUCN World Conservation Congress passed a motion calling for the protection "As highly significant sinks and reservoirs of carbon, conservation of IFLs will be critical for stabilizing terrestrial carbon storage over the long-term."